 A medicine for treating resistant lung cancer, called Tagrisso, became available for patients just two and a half years after starting clinical trials instead of the usual decade.
 This required rapid development of the commercial manufacturing processes within the Chemical Development department at Astra Zeneca.
 Scientists from the University of Leeds and Astra Zeneca used ‘intelligent’ chemical manufacturing systems that can learn and self-regulate from the data they generate as part of this development.

-This used technology, developed by Dr Richard Bourne from the Schools of Chemistry and Chemical Engineering, which is aimed at drastically cutting the time it takes to develop a new flow process used in the production of new medicines or other high value chemicals.
+This used technology, developed by Prof Richard Bourne from the Schools of Chemistry and Chemical Engineering, which is aimed at drastically cutting the time it takes to develop a new flow process used in the production of new medicines or other high value chemicals.

 The research puts the University at the forefront of the drive to towards intelligent, or ‘cognitive’, chemical manufacturing systems, highlighted as one of the four ‘Grand Challenges’ in the UK Government’s 2017 Industrial Strategy.

 Traditionally, it takes many months of manual experimentation and complex calculation to optimise a new chemical process for commercial production.
 The new, intelligent, self-optimising technology uses software to run test experiments and then learns from the data generated how best to automatically optimise and redesign the next set of experiments to improve the efficiency of the process.
 It removes the need for chemists and statisticians to run repeated, time consuming lab tests.

 Working with Astra Zeneca over the past 5 years, through four PhD studentships, the team has developed expertise in digitally optimising chemical reactions, developing new algorithms and creating more efficient reactors.
-“This has led to increased capability within the company who now have an operational system based on that developed by Dr Bourne” said Dr Mark Purdie, Principal Scientist at Astra Zeneca.
+“This has led to increased capability within the company who now have an operational system based on that developed by Prof Bourne” said Dr Mark Purdie, Principal Scientist at Astra Zeneca.